 Why Fit is So Important

 Spending money, time and energy into your bike and your bike’s arrangement, only to have a pair of cycling sunglasses that fit sub-optimally, forcing you to look over the top of them is a nightmare.
 It is however, an avoidable issue, and it is why we speak strongly about buying frames that stay locked-in to their proper position, while you’re sweating, straining, and giving your all through the tough terrain.

 - Nose Grips and Temple Grips – Slide to the left, slide to the right, criss cross!
 NO, this intolerable dance anthem isn’t only making everyone leave the dance floor, but mimicking the actions of a poorly made cycling frame atop a troubled rider.
 Don’t let this be you!
 Make sure you’ve got pads, or some type of grip that will hold to your nose and temples in sweaty situations.
 A great example is Oakley’s Unobtanium socks that grip stronger as your perspiration levels ascend into the heavens.

-- Lightweight - Think you'll be fine in a pair of heavy shades?
+- Lightweight – Think you’ll be fine in a pair of heavy shades?
 Think again.
-Think like a pro, like a swimmer even.
-Don't let any weight hold you back.
-Plus, a lighter frame will be less apparent in it's existence on your face.
-The best cycling sunglasses will feel like they're not even there!
+Think like a pro.
+Don’t let any weight hold you back.
+Plus, a lighter frame will be less apparent in its existence on your face.
+The best cycling sunglasses will feel like they’re not even there!

 - No Hook – Needing to continually remove and replace your cycling sunglasses with a helmet on is no fun with arms that hook.
 With arms that go straight back, you’ll get a smooth on-and-off transition.